ImagineSocialGit/engage-core/docs/config-templates/README.md

 - Purpose/scope pairs are correct.
 - Consent domains are intentional and do not accidentally create one consent identity per message scope.
 - Webinar Messaging definition files do not reintroduce per-scope `opt_ins` groups.
+- Delivery-consolidation-aware templates use only documented reserved placement fields and preserve an explicit standalone fallback.
 - Webinar schedule items use supported schedule shapes and do not embed timezone on `next_day_at`.
 - Client list/numeric-array overrides intentionally replace, rather than append to, default lists.
 - SMS exposure is controlled by Messaging channel availability for the relevant surface.